zhangshi0512/cs5330_project05_mnist_digit_recognition/README.md

 #### Task 3: Transfer Learning on Greek Letters

 #### Task 4: Experimentation with the deep network for the MNIST task

+##### A. Develop a plan

+In this experimentation phase, the primary objective is to explore the impact of varying different aspects of the deep network architecture on the MNIST Fashion dataset.
+The MNIST Fashion dataset, being more complex than the standard MNIST digits dataset, serves as an ideal candidate to observe the effects of these architectural changes.
+The following dimensions have been chosen for this experiment:

+- The Number of Filters in Convolution Layers: The options explored are 10, 20, and 30 filters.
+- The Number of Hidden Nodes in the Dense Layer: The numbers tested are 32, 64, 128, and 256 nodes.
+- The Dropout Rate: Different dropout rates tested are 0.3, 0.5, and 0.7.

+The experimental approach is structured around a linear search strategy.
+In this method, two of the parameters will be held constant while varying the third.
+This process will be repeated in a round-robin fashion, changing the variable parameter each time.
+The plan is to automate this process to efficiently evaluate 36 (3 x 4 x 3) network variations.

+Metrics for evaluation will include accuracy, training time, and loss.
+These metrics will provide a comprehensive understanding of each network variation's performance and efficiency.

+##### B. Predict the results

+Number of Filters in Convolution Layers: More filters might improve the network's ability to recognize complex patterns, potentially increasing accuracy but also training time.

+Number of Nodes in the Dense Layer: As before, a higher number of nodes might improve accuracy but potentially increase training time and risk of overfitting.

+Dropout Rate: Higher dropout rates may improve generalization at the risk of losing relevant features, potentially affecting accuracy.

+These hypotheses will be tested against the actual results obtained from the experiment to determine their validity.

+##### C. Actual Results

 ### 3. Extensions